Best Eats of 2016

 2016 has been an incredible year, full of new food experiences and a wide array of fabulous eateries.
 I love sharing my restaurant review posts and food pictures with you!

 Here are my best eats of 2016, a most palatable year.

 Via Reál is an upscale Mexican restaurant that is a big step up for the typical Mexican restaurants I visit.
 Imagine my surprise when the special of the day, which I ordered, was Pecan Crusted Sea Bass.
-When the dish was delivered to my table it was gorgeous!
-The meal was served in a quartered pineapple shell alongside Cilantro Mashed Potatoes.
-It was truly the best sea bass I’d ever had.
-The fish was drenched in a luscious pineapple sauce.
-Everything we had at Via Reál was noteworthy, but that fish was really something special.
+When the dish was served at my table, it was gorgeous and housed in a quartered pineapple shell.
+Cilantro Mashed Potatoes accompanied the sea bass.
+It was indeed the best sea bass I’d ever had, with a luscious pineapple sauce was drizzled over it.
+Everything we ate (and drank) at Via Reál was noteworthy, but that fish was something special.

 #2 The Yellow Dog Cafe (Palm Bay, FL)